aglaevazz/FairBeans-Java-Webapplication/README.md

 This project is the base for a new enterprise.
 The real purpose is hidden to protect the new company until launch.

 ### Todo:
+* Add login for managers and functionality to add products and partners.
+* Add login for partners to display their current contract and request changes, etc.
 * Display partners in Google Maps plugin.
-Make partners searchable by zip code or city.
-* Add login page for partners to display there current contract and request changes, etc.
-* Add login page for managers to add products and partners.
 * improve design and text.
+* add unit tests for controller and repository layer

 ### Technologies used:
 * Java 15